lowerbarriers/finished-starter/_posts/2008-01-19-igoogle-theme-maker.md

 layout: post
 ---

-This <del>is</del><ins>was</ins> a useful app — It lets you create and host an iGoogle theme, which you can then use immediately (or, y'know, attempt submit to the Google Theme Directory).
+This <del>is</del><ins>was</ins> a useful app — It let you create and host an iGoogle theme, which you could then use immediately (or, y'know, attempt submit to the Google Theme Directory).
 I made it.
-It's awesome.
-Let me know if you run into any problems with it.
+It was awesome. <del>Let me know if you run into any problems with it</del>.
 Thanks.